top of page

 See outdoor Art Museum by Tadao Ando

-Evening Izakaya Experience, followed by Gion District visit
+Evening Izakaya Experience (add-on) followed by Gion District visit

 October 15 (Day 4)

-Free Day - Recommended Trips: Osaka, Nara, or explore other
+Free Day - Recommended Trips: Osaka, Nara, Kobe, or explore more in Kyoto

 October 16 (Day 5)

-Morning Temple Visits: Tenryu-ji Temple and Garden; Myoshin-ji Temple; Ryoan-ji Temple
+Morning Temple Visits: Tenryu-ji Temple and Garden; Myoshin-ji Temple

 Lunch on one's own